khulnasoft/ThreatMatrix/docs/source/Usage.md

 To see the list of these parameters:

-- You can view the "Plugin" Section in IntelX to have a complete and updated view of all the options available
+- You can view the "Plugin" Section in ThreatMatrix to have a complete and updated view of all the options available
 - You can view the parameters by exploring the Django Admin Interface:
   - `admin/api_app/parameter/`
   - or at the very end of each Plugin configuration like `/admin/analyzers_manager/analyzerconfig/`

 You can change the Plugin Parameters at 5 different levels:
-* if you are an IntelX superuser, you can go in the Django Admin Interface and change the default values of the parameters for every plugin you like.
+* if you are an ThreatMatrix superuser, you can go in the Django Admin Interface and change the default values of the parameters for every plugin you like.
 This option would change the default behavior for every user in the platform.
 * if you are either Owner or Admin of an org, you can customize the default values of the parameters for every member of the organization by leveraging the GUI in the "Organization Config" section.
 This overrides the previous option.
 * if you are a normal user, you can customize the default values of the parameters for your analysis only by leveraging the GUI in the "Plugin config" section.
 This overrides the previous option.
 * You can choose to provide runtime configuration when requesting an analysis that will override the previous options.
 This override is done only for the specific analysis.
 See <a href="./Advanced-Usage.html#customize-analyzer-execution">Customize analyzer execution at time of request</a>